Saltworks delivered a full-scale, compact and automated XtremeUF ultrafiltration system to an advanced materials manufacturing plant in the US.

 Ultrafiltration (UF) filters particles with a size range of about 0.01 to 1 µm.
 This includes oils, grease, precipitated by-products, bacteria, viruses, and suspended solids.
-UF is widely used in wastewater treatment, often employing polymeric membranes.
-However, ceramic membrane UF systems have some advantages and have recently made great advances.
-When traditional polymeric UF does not meet your needs, consider Saltworks’ XtremeUF.
+UF is widely used in industrial wastewater treatment, often employing polymeric membranes.
+However, ceramic membrane UF systems have some advantages and the technology has rapidly advanced.
+Saltworks’ XtremeUF can help meet your project’s goals when traditional polymeric UF cannot.

 Polymeric & Ceramic UF

 Most UF systems employ polymeric membranes, especially those in municipal water treatment.
 However, polymeric UF membranes struggle in harsh environments and with higher particulate loads.

 Ceramic UF membranes are now commodity, standardized items.
 Their cost has been driven down, opening UF’s application range given that they are extremely robust.
 In comparison to polymeric membranes, ceramics can treat much more heavily impacted wastewaters and—if operated correctly—their performance can be recovered once fouled.

 Saltworks has developed a ceramic membrane system for repeated industrial implementation.
 We use off-the-shelf commodity ceramic membranes that are widely available from multiple vendors.
 We package them into a well-engineered and intelligently automated skid that keeps the membranes clean while it operates.

 Our novel UF systems offer low energy and high performance, with both cross-flow and dead-end options.